Facts on the Ground: Positive Facts of Nationhood

+The chapter explores how archaeological practice was linked to the construction of the Israeli nation-state.
+Excavations in the Hazor region were considered a contribution to the history of Israel and a means to assert the Israelite presence in antiquity.
+It highlights the importance of national identity in this debate.
+The nation is presented as a material and historical entity, and archaeology is used to support and strengthen this identity.
+Observation and material evidence become key tools in defining and affirming Israeli nationality.
+The intersection between archaeological science and nationalist ideology is raised.
+It is argued that archaeology is based on an empiricist tradition that emphasizes observation and objectivity, which, in turn, contributes to the construction of a historical narrative that reinforces national identity.
+It is emphasized that the debate on the chronology of the Israelite conquest of Hazor was a central part of the debate on the Israelite settlement.
+The dating of historical events becomes a fundamental issue in the construction of national history.

+The question of what makes someone Israeli and how ethnic identity is defined is raised.
+It is suggested that archaeology contributes to the definition of this identity through the observation of material cultural remains.

 Reception

 Facts on the Ground has been widely reviewed in both scholarly and popular publications.
 It was one of the winners of the 2002 Albert Hourani Book Award, granted by the Middle East Studies Association of North America for outstanding publishing in Middle East studies.
 Jere Bacharach, a MESA member and historian at the University of Washington, described the book as a "nuanced, nonpolemic work".

 The book has received both accolades, particularly from Abu El Haj's fellow anthropologists, and denunciations, from some archaeologists, whose colleagues' work she criticizes.
 According to Jane Kramer, writing in The New Yorker, "the book was praised by colleagues who responded to the critical tropes that were Abu El Haj's legacy from scholars like Michel Foucault, Ian Hacking, Bruno Latour, and Edward Said, and dismissed by colleagues with a theoretical or a political or simply a turf interest in dismissing it."